Fractured Magic: Chapter Six

 “Don’t worry about it, just promise you’ll be more careful next time you wander around at night.
 Good luck with your trip, Mr. Ranulf.”

 With that, Roman was gone, strolling down the street and out of Gareth’s life.
-Gareth lingered outside his flat, letting the crisp air slowly peel back the medicine’s haze.
-He didn’t want to be so out of it when he explained what happened to Isobel, so he stood and watched the— few, given the late hour— people pass by on the street.
+Gareth lingered outside his hotel a few minutes longer, letting the crisp air slowly peel back the medicine’s haze.
+He didn’t want to be so out of it when he explained what happened to Isobel, so he stood and watched the—few, given the late hour—people pass by on the street.

-He noticed the trio of orinians that were staying across the hall from him as they returned to the hotel.
-One of them, a girl with curly blonde hair, met Gareth's eye from across the street.
-Her smile fell — Gareth could only imagine how he must look — and hurried after her friends.
+He recognized the trio of orinians that were staying across the hall from him as they also returned to the hotel.
+One of them, a girl with long blonde hair, met Gareth’s eye from across the street.
+Her smile fell—Gareth could only imagine how he must look—and she hurried after her friends.

 Expect to see much more of Roman!
 What do you think of him so far?